 Regular X-ray machines and CT scanners can produce 2-D or 3-D images but in monochrome.
-In the same way that black-and-white film is unsighted to other wavelengths of light, these techniques cannot distinguish between different wavelengths of X-ray whereas the colour X-ray machine is able to distinguish between different wavelengths.
-Pathological soft tissue specimens would be expected to show a small contrast in absorption whereas diffraction patterns will be significantly different between healthy and diseased tissue.
+In the same way that black-and-white film is unsighted to other wavelengths of light.
+These techniques cannot distinguish between different wavelengths of X-ray whereas the colour X-ray machine is able to distinguish between different wavelengths.
+Pathological soft tissue specimens are expected to show a small contrast in absorption whereas diffraction patterns will be significantly different between healthy and diseased tissue.

-New Zealand scientist performs first ever 3-D, colour X-ray on a human using a technique called TEDDI(Tomographic Energy-Dispersive Diffraction Imaging) which promises to improve the field of medical daignostics.
+New Zealand scientist performs first ever 3-D, colour X-ray on a human using a technique called TEDDI.
+This promises to improve the field of medical diagnostics.

 How the colour X-ray machine works